logo

 Managing Daily Activities with Low-Lying Placenta

-If you are diagnosed with a lower placenta, there is no need to be more cautious about every move or to be bedridden unless there are other risks.
-Avoid heavy lifting, running too fast, and putting stress on your abdomen to minimise the risk.
-Sleep comfortably, and take proper rest when you need it.
+There is no need to be more cautious about every move or to be bedridden unless there are other risks.
+To minimise the risk, avoid heavy lifting, running too fast, and putting stress on your abdomen.
+Sleep comfortably and take proper rest when you need it.

 Avoiding Potentially Harmful Activities

-Although placenta previa management can be a little stressful, there is nothing to panic about.
+Although placenta previa management can be stressful, there is nothing to panic about.
 The key to managing the lower placenta is to avoid straining your abdominal area, and uterus.
 Here are some general precautions to follow:

 • Avoid lifting heavy objects that strain your abdominal muscles.